mokimochiii/Cybersecurity-Home-Lab/CTFs/pwnable.kr/bof.md

     ```c
     if(key == 0xcafebabe)
     ```
-    - also noting that it is the line right before is:
+    - also noting that the line right before is:
     ```c
     gets(overflowme);       // smash me!
     ```